rafaelmagic/home-assistant-autohotkey/README.md

-✅ STEP-BY-STEP INSTALLATION FOR JSON.ahk
+✅ STEP 2- INSTALLATION FOR JSON.ahk

 🔹 1.
 Download JSON.ahk
 Go to: